Case Questions and Answers

 So the WCWCD is still charging that disproportionate fee?

 No. Although the dollar amount of the fee for a single home has increased, the WCWCD has revised the documents which calculated the fee and recalculated their impact fees, making changes in the calculations that this litigation argues should have been made in the first place.
 The builders have not brought a lawsuit against the current impact fees charged by the WCWCD.
-This case only applies to fees paid to the WCWCD between August of 2012 and December of 2017.
+This case only applies to fees paid to the WCWCD between August 23, 2012 and December 31, 2017.

 So how, for example?